k0ez13/N3WTuX/README.md

 | -p (--pull)        | Update the cheat                        |
 | -h (--help)        | Show help                               |

-All args are executed in the order they are written in, for example, "-u -b -l" would unload the cheat, build it, and then load it back into csgo.
+All args are executed in the order they are written in, for example, "-b -l" would build it, and then load it back into csgo.